MilkyBruv/awtgl/README.md

 # awt-wrapper
-A wrapper for Java AWT and Swing libraries tailored to speficically making games.
+A wrapper for Java AWT and Swing libraries tailored to specifically making games.